 What does it mean to shipwreck your faith?
 Paul said this had happened to at least two people so I guess it can happen to you.
 But how does it happen and what are the consequences?
 Most people have no idea but fear the worst: “Shipwrecked faith means you’ve lost your salvation.
 It means you’re going to hell.”

-As we will see in this note, it means no such thing.
+As we will see, it means no such thing.

 What causes faith to become shipwrecked?

-Look again at the passage above and note how Paul defines fighting the good fight as “holding on to faith and a good conscience.”
+Look at the passage above and note how Paul defines fighting the good fight as “holding on to faith and a good conscience.”
 These two things are connected.
 If you reject or cast away a good conscience your faith will be shipwrecked:

 Holding fast to faith (that leaning of the entire human personality on God in absolute trust and confidence) and having a good (clear) conscience.
 By rejecting and thrusting from them [their conscience], some individuals have made shipwreck of their faith.
 (1 Tim 1:19, AMP)

 This is not about ignoring your conscience; it’s about the dangers of thrusting away your good and clear conscience.
 In other words, if your conscience condemns you, you will have trouble believing what God says is true about you.

 Dear friends, if our hearts do not condemn us, we have confidence before God and receive from him anything we ask… (1 John 3:21-22)

 Condemnation is a faith-killer.
 Condemnation will cause you to be timid before God making it hard for you to receive from the abundance of his grace.
-If your conscience is constantly telling you that you’re unworthy, you’re a hopeless Christian, and you don’t deserve to be in the kingdom, you will be in danger of shipwrecking your faith.
+If your conscience is constantly telling you that you’re unworthy, you’re a hopeless case, and you don’t deserve to be in the kingdom, you will be in danger of shipwrecking your faith.